stevenmontilla/stevenmontilla.github.io/dar/des.md

 	WHERE "risk" = 0 AND "vulnerable" = 0;

 ```
+At this point, the homes_joined layer is very useful as it shows the vulnerability of each building - information that could be useful for families in case they want to know the risk status of their homes.
+However, this data set is extremely heavy, and it is not publishable on leaflet.
+Therefore, it must be aggregated into wards, a coarser level of organization.
+This aggregation may also produce other valuable insights that could be used by authorities to target contingency plans or allocate more resources depending on the degree of vulnerability of the home infrastructure per ward.

-Now we join this field to the wards layer.
-However, we must fix the CRS of the wards layer before joining the field.
+To aggregate into wards, we first join the "danger" field to the wards layer.
+However, we must fix the CRS of the wards layer beforehand.

 ```sql